rhysd/actionlint/docs/usage.md

 Paste your workflow content to the code editor at left pane.
 It automatically shows the results at right pane.
 When editing the workflow content in the code editor, the results will be updated on the fly.
 Clicking an error message in the results table moves a cursor to position of the error in the code editor.

+## Using actionlint from Go program

+Go APIs are available.
+See [the Go API document](api.md) for more details.

 ## Tools integration